aessam/liteagent/README.md

 2. Parses function calls from the model's text output
 3. Executes the functions and returns results
 4. Handles repeated function calls efficiently

-## Advanced Usage

-See the `examples.py` file for more advanced usage examples.

 ## License